rekcoob/payment-tracker/README.md

 # Payment Tracker

-> Full-stack TypeScript App with React, Nodejs and MongoDB
+> Full-stack TypeScript App to track expenses with React, Nodejs and MongoDB

 ## Usage